Consensys/EthOn/README.md

 # EthOn - An Ethereum Ontology
 _An Ethereum ontology that is closely aligned with the [Ethereum yellow paper](https://github.com/ethereum/yellowpaper)._

+An ontology is a formalization of concepts and relations within a domain.
+EthOn is written in [RDF](https://de.wikipedia.org/wiki/Resource_Description_Framework) and [OWL](OWL).
 __Contributors:__
 * Johannes Pfeffer (ontology engineering)
 * Shahan Khatchadourian (ontology engineering)